 Literature, Drama and Creative Postgraduate Research - PhDs and Studentships

-STAFF RESEARCH INTERESTS - As a research student you’ll be supervised by members of our internationally known staff.
-You could undertake research in a wide range of creative and critical areas, including: Modernism and contemporary writing; Medieval and early modern literature and culture; Creative writing – poetry, prose and drama; The practice and theory of literary translation; Life writing and creative non-fiction; Creative-critical writing; Literary theory and poetics.
+STAFF RESEARCH INTERESTS - As a research student you’ll be supervised by members of our internationally-known staff.
+You could undertake research in a wide range of creative and critical areas, including: Modernism and contemporary writing; Medieval and early modern literature and culture; The practice and theory of literary translation; Life writing and creative non-fiction; Creative-critical writing in poetry, prose and drama; Literary theory and poetics and PhD by publication.

 If you are interested in applying for a research degree, please feel free to contact academic staff directly.
-Please see information on contact details and research interests.
+For contact details and research interests go to: http://www.uea.ac.uk/literature/people

 STUDENT RESEARCH - Students research has included everything from robot poetry to the reception of Ovid's Tristia in 16th-century England, taking in on the way narrative and translation theory, contemporary lyric poetry, eco-fiction, mid-century British fiction, online writing, modernist spaces, medieval letters, verse drama and crime fiction.